Sacrament Preparation

 Preparing to Receive the Sacraments

-Individuals or families who wish to receive a sacrament for the first time at the Church of Saint Andrew must be a registered member of the parish, and in the case of children and teens, are expected to be enrolled and participating in a Faith Formation program or attending a Catholic school.
+Individuals or families who wish to receive a sacrament for the first time at the Church of Saint Andrew must be a registered member of the parish, and in the case of children and teens, are expected to be enrolled and participating in a Faith Formation program or enrolled in a Catholic school.
 Sacramental preparation is in addition to these programs.

 A copy of each child’s baptismal record is required in order to receive the Sacraments of Eucharist and Confirmation.
 If the child was baptized at the Church of Saint Andrew, we will have the baptismal record on file; if the child was baptized at another parish, parents must provide a copy of the baptismal certificate to the parish.